HerculesWS/StaffPlugins/Haru/naviluagenerator/README.md

 ### Version

-Startign with 2014 clients, there's a slight variation in the `navi_mob_krpri` file, which now includes the mob spawn amount.
+Starting with 2014 clients, there's a slight variation in the `navi_mob_krpri` file, which now includes the mob spawn amount.

 Default is to use the format appropriate for your PACKETVER.
 If you want to